bpradipt/appengine-search-python-java/product_search_python/README.md

 A user must be logged in **as an admin of the app to add or modify product data**.
 The sidebar admin links are not displayed for non-admin users.

+The demo app has been extended to support autocomplete.
+Sample dataset is from Bestbuy and stored in cloud storage.
+Currently the file name is hard coded (catalog-pkb/products.csv) in admin_handlers.py.
+Ensure you change it before running it in your setup
+A sample products.json is present under /data folder.
+That can be used as well

 ## Configuration

 Before you deploy the application, edit `app.yaml` to specify your own app id and version.